 sessionm is a mobile marketing cloud platform integrating what you are doing online and in social media to build brand loyalty and personalize your experience.

-Why am I talking about this now when mentioning the future of payments? sessionm is in the background of many of your payments.
+Why am I talking about this now when mentioning the future of payments?
+This app is in the background of many of your payments.
 One I want to talk about is Starbucks.
-You go in to Starbucks and purchase a specific drink that you tend to order a few more times.
+You go into Starbucks and purchase a specific drink that you tend to order a few more times.
 This behavior is now part of the data Starbucks collects on you.
 In the future when you walk in the door, up comes your most recent purchase.
 You may end up getting points or rewards based on your behavior.

 This is called mobile marketing automation with “personalization” and data management to act in real-time at the moment of impact.

-mmmmmm…..
-Think there’s a few more I need to reflect on before talking about “personalization” and education.
+Mmmmm…..
+Think there are a few more I need to reflect on before talking about “personalization” and education.

 - Track and optimize your tips.

-- Always know where your car is parked and best way to get there.
+- Always know where your car is parked and the best way to get there.